The Budle Bay Croft Experience – fun to be had by all – inside or out. Our child, couples, and pet friendly holidays are centred around you!

 Of course, you don’t have to be involved with the animals if you prefer not to.
 You can simply wander the land exploring the natural flora and fauna – from wild daffodils and bluebells to foxes and herons.
 From swallows, swifts and owls, to otters, weasels and kingfishers. swans, geese and ducks to dippers, buzzards and woodpeckers – all (and more) have been seen at Budle Bay Croft – wonder what you will see?

 On top of all of that there is still more!
-There is a range of outside play equipment to suit most children’s needs – from small cafes on stilts, to swings, slides, ropes and trampolines – even a tree playstation to search for invading vikings or poaching badgers, and a stage for impromptu concerts.
-Why not sit by the fire at Kumbaya Camp and toast marshmallows on fallen twigs?
+There is a range of outside play equipment to suit most children’s needs – from swings, slides and trampolines.
 How about playing pooh sticks from the hump back bridge – just watch out for the ducks!
-Or how about catching the view and reading a book in the Jubilee Hut while your BBQ is cooking?
+Or how about reading a book in the cottage garden while your BBQ is cooking?

 When you finally do decide leave Budle Bay Croft, there is loads to do in the area – the beaches are amazing (help yourself to buckets and spades from the Shark Shed), and there are lots of great walks and cycle ways such as Reivers Way, St. Cuthbert’s Way and The Northumberland Coast Path.
 The Cheviot Hills are on the doorstep, and for less ambitious guests, simply walking to Bamburgh across the cliff tops from Budle Bay Croft, or along the beach from Budle Bay is truly special – in fact the whole of the surrounding area is both pretty and accessible.
 There are great castles, churches, museums, galleries, country houses, local craft shops and restaurants nearby, as well as soft play, crazy golf, train rides, horse-riding, water sports, shooting, treasure trails, foraging, guided walks, sailing, fishing, climbing, spas and The Ocean Club (with it’s excellent swimming pool, beauty suite, sauna and gym).
 Let us take the stress if you want, as most activities can can be pre-organised for you in advance, and guests of Budle Bay Croft qualify for special discounts too.
 Please refer to our section Enjoy Northumberland for more ideas and information.